AI

 Something else though.. it seemed

-that BT were confused.
-Alternate messages were from BT and EE
+that BT were confused about their identity.
+Alternate messages

-so, with whom am I dealing??
-It seems BT are moving their customers
+were from BT and EE so, with whom am I dealing??
+It seems BT

-to EE.. somewhat off-putting and, with their frequent references
+are moving their customers to EE.. somewhat off-putting and,

-to cost increases in their 24 month contract quotation, I was
+with their frequent references to cost increases in their 24

-prepared to call Sky again.
+month contract quotation, I was prepared to call Sky again.

 I rang and got through to a